-A Level 1 Center will have a full set of ECLS management protocols for every mode of ECLS that is provided at the institution.
-These protocols should reference consensus documents, peer-reviewed research, published guidelines, and other widely accepted means of distributing clinical knowledge.
-Each management protocol should be reviewed at an established cadence to ensure accuracy and completeness.
-Where necessary, each protocol may adapted to a specific mode of ECLS as needed.
+A Level 3 Center may have all or many of the below clinical ECLS protocols based on the mode(s) of ECLS provided and indication(s) treated.
+All protocols should reference consensus documents, peer-reviewed research, published guidelines, and other widely accepted means of distributing clinical knowledge.
+ELSO recommends an established cadence for protocol review to ensure accuracy and completeness.
+Where necessary, each protocol may be adapted to a specific mode of ECLS as needed.